wambitz/mongo-python-api/docs/TESTING.md

 You can find and import this configuration in [MongoDB_Python_API.json](../tests/MongoDB_Python_API.postman_collection.json).

-Here is an image how the project should look like at the end:
+Here is an image how the project should look like after loading:

 ![Alt text](./images/image.png)